 The type of CPU makes a difference

-It will probably interest you to know that laptops with lower grade CPUs often consume more power than those that have high grade CPUs, such as an Intel i7 or i9 processors.
-The higher grade processors do not need as much power to deal with the applications that you run on your laptop.
+It will probably interest you to know that laptops with lower grade CPUs often consume more power than those that have high-grade CPUs, such as Intel i7 or i9 processors.
+The higher-grade processors do not need as much power to deal with the applications that you run on your laptop.

 If your laptop has a lower grade CPU, then it will have to work a lot harder if you use resource-hungry applications.
 When you use the same applications with the higher grade CPUs, they will perform more efficiently and consume less power.

 If your laptop has a high specification graphics card in it, then it will consume more power than a machine that does not.
 You may require a top-end graphics card for the best gaming experience on your laptop.
 High-end workstation laptops and gaming laptops almost always include high spec graphic cards that consume more power.

 The graphics card in your laptop will usually have a high-performing CPU with it if it is in the high specification category.
 Your laptop will need a high-quality display to utilize the features of the graphics card and the battery capacity of your laptop needs to be high as well.
 All of this leads to increased power consumption.